Police warn Canada protesters of 'imminent' action to clear them | Law-Order

 Threats of fines and jail helped convince protesters to retreat this week from four U.S. border points.
 Police have issued similar warnings in Ottawa, where interim Police Chief Steve Bell said they were committed to driving protesters out.
 "We've been bolstering our resources, developing clear plans and preparing to take action.
 The action is imminent," Bell told reporters.
 "To those engaged in the unlawful protests - if you want to leave under your own terms, now is the time to do it."

+"Hold the line," she is heard saying as she was escorted away.
+There was no immediate police comment.

-The arrests marked an escalation of police activity that has drawn defiance by protesters, who honked their horns in unison earlier on Thursday in violation of a court order.
-Others shrugged off the warnings and soaked in a portable hot tub set up near the door to parliament that many lawmakers use.
+The arrests marked an escalation of police activity that has drawn the defiance of protesters, who honked their horns in unison earlier on Thursday in violation of a court order.
+Others shrugged off the warnings and soaked in a portable hot tub set up near a door to parliament.
 "I ain't going anywhere," said Pat King, one of the organizers of the protest.
 "I haven't overstayed my welcome.
 My taxes paid for me to be here."

 Police said they would restrict access to downtown Ottawa and that officers had begun erecting barriers around government buildings.
 They have also distributed leaflets warning truck drivers and others of "severe penalties".
 While officers have not physically removed people, the increased police presence has demonstrators bracing for action and urging one another to remain calm.

-'ILLEGAL' BLOCKADES Some 400 vehicles are parked outside of parliament and the prime minister's office, paralyzing downtown.
-Calling the blockades a threat to democracy, Trudeau invoked emergency measures on Monday giving his government temporary powers to clamp them down.
+'THREAT TO SAFETY' Some 400 vehicles are parked outside parliament and the prime minister's office, paralyzing downtown.
+Calling the blockades a threat to democracy, Trudeau invoked emergency measures on Monday giving his government temporary powers to clamp down.

 "The blockades and occupations are illegal.
 They're a threat to our economy, the relationship with trading partners, they're a threat to supply chains and the availability of essential goods like food and medicine.
 They're a threat to public safety," Trudeau said on Thursday.
 The demonstrators initially protested against cross-border COVID-19 vaccine mandates for truckers and other restrictions.
-But they have made clear their opposition to Trudeau and some say they want to kick him out of office.
+But they have made clear their opposition to Trudeau and some say they want to see him forced from office.

 In an open letter to politicians, the organizers of the self-styled "Freedom Convoy" told Trudeau's government: "End the mandates, end the vaccine passports.
 This is why we are here."
 Protesters had earlier blocked Ontario's Ambassador Bridge to Detroit, a vital trade route that is North America's busiest land border crossing.
 Before being cleared on Sunday, the bridge blockade had damaged U.S.-Canada trade.